wpd6132452.png

 Another set of three spring bows, again unsigned but English, in a rather distressed morocco covered case.
 As the hinge was missing I have used a piece of blue ribbon to act as a hinge.
 With plain points and simpler handles these would have been significantly cheaper than the set above.

 A selection of unusual spring bows.
 The first is French and of quite high quality with its ivory handle and needle points.
 The second is probably Swiss or German, nineteenth century.
-The origin of the third is unknown, whilst the last is nineteenth century English or possibly Swiss (indicated by the curved point).
+The third is probably mid-19th century German, whilst the last is nineteenth century English or possibly Swiss (indicated by the curved point).

 An ivory handled, single leaf, spring bow of the type often found in French sets about 1900.